ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 Alternatively, if the line breaks are in the middle of a sentence, the translation can become garbled as lines are treated as disjointed sections of text.

 For my other work, I use `wrap = "reflow"`, set in my user configuration file in `~/.config/panache/config.toml`.

+### GitHub Pull Requests

+Finally, once I've got all the fiddly edits ready to go, I use the [GitHub Pull Requests](https://github.com/Microsoft/vscode-pull-request-github) extension.
+This is really handy if you find yourself making many small suggested changes to GitHub PRs.
+I use this to convert my edits on a post's (R)md file to GitHub PR review suggestions.

+To review blog posts, I fetch the PR with `usethis::pr_fetch()`, and then open the blog post (R)md file in Positron side by side with the html preview of the post in my web browser.

+Then I review the html preview and make the edits directly in the (R)md file.
+When I'm done, I right click on the edited file name in the Source Control > Changes and select Create Pull Request Suggestions.

+{{< figure src = "suggestions.png" width = "500" alt = "" class = "center" >}}

+This converts my edits to GitHub PR review suggestions which I can then review in Positron, or as I prefer, in a web browser (and fix weird ones, as it's not always a perfect process).
+Once all the suggestions are converted, the extension asks me if I want to revert my changes (which I usually do).

+A note of caution, I find this tool a bit confusing to use on a PR that has a lot of comments already.
+The comments it makes are sometimes hidden or split in odd ways and it's easy to accidentally create duplicates.

 ## Why so many tools?